percona/everest-doc/docs/administer/rbac.md

 Explanation:

-This role can do the following:
+The `admin-darkside` role has the following privileges:

-- The `admin-darkside` role can view only `the-dark-side` namespace
+- The `admin-darkside` role can only view `the-dark-side` namespace
-- The `admin-darkside `role can only read and update the database engines in the `the-dark-side` namespace
+- The `admin-darkside' role can only view and update the database engines in the `the-dark-side` namespace
-- The `admin-darkside` role can only read, create, update, and delete the database clusters in `the-dark-side` namespace
+- The `admin-darkside` role can only view, create, update, and delete the database clusters in `the-dark-side` namespace
 - The `admin-darkside` role can view the database clusters only in `the-dark-side` namespace
-- The `admin-darkside` role can only read, create, update, and delete the backup storages in `the-dark-side` namespace
+- The `admin-darkside` role can only view, create, update, and delete the backup storages in `the-dark-side` namespace
-- The `admin-darkside` role can only read, create, update, and delete the monitoring instances in `the-dark-side` namespace
+- The `admin-darkside` role can only view, create, update, and delete the monitoring instances in `the-dark-side` namespace

 ## RBAC resources and privileges